Jonathanio123/renamer/README.md

  Notes:
   - It will ignore all dotfiles and folders, therefore, it will not recursively rename files inside folders.
   - It will ask to convert .webp to .jpegs, it will change the extension BEFORE randomizing the filenames.
   - In the same directory as renamer.py, it will create a .name_backups.
 Inside it will create a txt file with the old filenames and the new ones.
+Which you can use to restore the old filenames manually or with the undoRenamer.py

   Optional dependencies:
   - [tqdm](https://github.com/tqdm/tqdm) - To show progress of renaming files.